mjbuckley/react-redux-todo-app/notes.md

 - Change name on site, in package.json, in github link in footer, and on github?
 - Update readme.
 App is now more changed from tutorial.
 - Build this and have on github pages and link to in readme (remove PWA stuff first).
-- A few components/ etc. are no longer being used.
-Fine to keep around for reference but comment and explain why they are there.
 - Let todos persist on refresh?

 ## Notes

-### Building a production version

-If this is ever going to be built and not just used locally, then remove the progressive web app/service worker stuff.

 ### On deep copy and immutability